Bastrop, Louisiana

-Bastrop is a city In Morehouse Parish, Louisiana, United States.
+Bastrop is a city in Morehouse Parish, Louisiana, United States.
 It is the parish seat of Morehouse Parish.
-The population was 9,691 at the 2020 census, down from 11,365 in 2010.
-The population of Bastrop is 76 percent African American.
-It is included in the Monroe Metropolitan Statistical Area and is part of the Monroe–Ruston Combined Statistical Area.
+Its population was 9,691 at the 2020 census, down from 11,365 in 2010.
+The population of Bastrop is 76% African American.
+It is included in the Monroe metropolitan statistical area and is part of the Monroe–Ruston combined statistical area.

 History

 Bastrop was founded by Felipe Enrique Neri, Baron de Bastrop, a Dutch businessman accused as an embezzler.
-He had fled to the then Spanish colony of Louisiana to escape prosecution and became involved in various land deals.
+He had fled to the then-Spanish colony of Louisiana to escape prosecution and became involved in various land deals.
 In New Spain, he falsely claimed to be a nobleman.
 He received a large grant of land, provided that he could settle 450 families on it over the next several years.
-However, he was unable to do this, and so lost the grant.
+He was unable to do this, and lost the grant.
 Afterwards, he moved to Texas, where he claimed to oppose the sale of Louisiana to the United States and became a minor government official.
 He proved instrumental in Moses Austin's plan (and later, that of his son, Stephen F. Austin) to bring American colonists to what was then northern Mexico.

 Bastrop formally incorporated in 1857, and is the commercial and industrial center of Morehouse Parish.
 In the 19th century, it was notable as the western edge of the great North Louisiana swamp, but more favorable terrain resulted in the antebellum rail line connecting to Monroe, further to the south.

 Bastrop was a Confederate stronghold during the American Civil War until January 1865, when 3,000 cavalrymen led by Colonel Embury D. Osband of the 3rd United States Colored Cavalry Regiment, embarked from Memphis, Tennessee, for northeastern Louisiana.

 During the Great Mississippi Flood of 1927, Bastrop was the site of a relief camp for refugees.
 During World War II, it was the site of a German prisoner-of-war camp.

-Bastrop is the parish seat of Morehouse Parish and is within an area marketed to tourists as the Sportsman's Paradise Region of Louisiana.
+Bastrop is the parish seat of Morehouse Parish and is within an area marketed to tourists as the Sportsman's Paradise region of Louisiana.
 It is a Main Street Community and has received Transportation Enhancement funding for improvements in its historic district.

 Celebrations and concerts are held in the historic downtown at the restored 1914 Morehouse Parish Courthouse and Rose Theater.
 Bastrop is home to the Snyder Museum and Creative Arts Center, housed in the circa 1929 home of a local family.
 Volunteers lead heritage appreciation tours for children and interpret the history of the parish using local artifacts.